flyingcircusio/batou/README.md

 2.0b10 (unreleased)
 -------------------

-- Fix Python3 compatibility for debian logrotate component
+- Fix Python 3 compatibility for Debian logrotate component.

+- Improve output ordering and formatting.
+The diffs for predicted (or applied) changes now appear in proper order.

+- Provide better error messages when batou fails to lock a secret file.

 2.0b9 (2020-05-09)
 ------------------